 The Penn Center for Functional and Restorative Neurosurgery focuses on the surgical restoration of motor function that has been affected by neurological disease.
 Penn is also an international training center for surgeons in the field of restorative neurosurgery.

-Penn's Center for Functional and Restorative Neurosurgery are leaders in performing deep brain stimulation, the primary surgical treatment for restoring motor function.
+Penn's Center for Functional and Restorative Neurosurgery are leaders in performing Deep Brain Stimulation, the primary surgical treatment for restoring motor function.
+Read more.

 Penn is the only facility in the region that offers Deep Brain Stimulation under general anesthesia while using a sophisticated imaging system called ClearPoint®.